Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 - Enable its features in _Lombiq.OSOCE.Tests.recipe_ so at least they have some rudimentary UI test coverage.
 - Ideally, add recipes to it, demonstrating its usage.
 In that case, refer to it in the above section.

+If you see build errors under your pull request then check out its details: The errors link to our TeamCity instance.
+Select "Log in as guest" when presented with a login screen.

 Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.